Kora corallina

-Kora corallina is a species of a tropical air-breathing land snail, a pulmonate gastropod mollusc in the family Bulimulidae.
+Kora corallina is a species of a tropical air-breathing land snail, a pulmonate gastropod mollusc in the family Megaspiridae.

 Taxonomy

 The scientific name Kora corallina is named in honour of Brazilian poet Cora Coralina.
 Kora corallina is the type species of the genus Kora.
 It was originally classified with the family Orthalicidae and it was moved to the family Bulimulidae in 2016.

 Distribution

 Kora corallina occurs in Santa Maria da Vitória municipality, in Bahia, Brazil.

 Description

 This land snail occurs in Bahia, Brazil.